Field guide to the EU Pay Transparency Directive

 Sanctions and remedies (such as back pay or damages) established by national law can be significant.
 The EU framework sets a cap of 4% of annual turnover, which could result in millions of euros for some enterprises.

 Company reputations are also on the line.
-In addition to back pay and damages owed to employees, companies may be excluded from public bidding for repeat, unremedied violations.
+In addition to back pay, damages, and fines, companies may be excluded from public bidding for repeat, unremedied violations.

 GIGROUPHOLDING-PEOPLE-SinglePerson4